huaweicloud/terraform-provider-huaweicloud/docs/resources/mapreduce_cluster.md

   This parameter is mandatory if `source_type` is not **LOCAL_DB**.
   Changing this will create a new MapReduce cluster resource.

+<a name="BootstrapScripts"></a>
+The `bootstrap_scripts` block supports:

+* `name` - (Required, String, ForceNew) Specifies the name of a bootstrap action script.
+  Changing this will create a new MapReduce cluster resource.

+* `uri` - (Required, String, ForceNew) Specifies the path of a bootstrap action script.
+  Set this parameter to an OBS bucket path or a local VM path.
+    + **OBS bucket path**: The path of an OBS file system starts with *s3a://* or *obs://* and end with *.sh*.
+    + **Local VM path**: The script path must start with a slash (/) and end with *.sh*.

+  Changing this will create a new MapReduce cluster resource.

+* `nodes` - (Required, List, ForceNew) Specifies names of the node group where the bootstrap action script is executed.

+* `fail_action` - (Required, String, ForceNew) Specifies the action after the bootstrap action script fails to be executed.
+  The options are as follows:
+    + **continue**: Continue to execute subsequent scripts.
+    + **errorout**: Stop the action.

+  The default value is **errorout**, indicating that the action is stopped.
+  Changing this will create a new MapReduce cluster resource.

+  -> You are advised to set this parameter to continue in the commissioning phase so that the cluster can
+     continue to be installed and started no matter whether the bootstrap action is successful.

+* `parameters` - (Optional, String, ForceNew) Specifies bootstrap action script parameters.

+* `active_master` - (Optional, Bool, ForceNew) Specifies whether the bootstrap action script runs only on active master nodes.
+  The default value is **false**, indicating that the bootstrap action script can run on all master nodes.

+* `before_component_start` - (Optional, Bool, ForceNew) Specifies whether the bootstrap action script is executed before component start.
+  The options are as follows:
+    + **false**: After component start.
+The default value is **false**.
+    + **true**: Before component start.

+  Changing this will create a new MapReduce cluster resource.

+* `execute_need_sudo_root` - (Optional, Bool, ForceNew) Specifies whether the bootstrap action script involves root user operations.
+  Changing this will create a new MapReduce cluster resource.

 ## Attribute Reference

 In addition to all arguments above, the following attributes are exported: